cober2019/ios-xe-bandwidth-monitor/README.rst

     |   -ietf-interfaces:interfaces-state.
 Using this the program calculates the bandwidth.
 In turn, maybe slightly less accurate but still close
     |   -Cisco-IOS-XE-interfaces-oper:interfaces.
 Exact band calculated by the device.
 The progam only converts from kbps to mbps

-Easy With Docker (Image need updated to reflect IETF Model)
+Easy With Docker (Image needs to be updated to reflect IETF Model)
 -----------------
 Visit https://hub.docker.com/r/cober2019/cisco_xe_bandwidth_monitor or just execute "docker pull cober2019/cisco_xe_bandwidth_monitor" from docker CLI.
 When running the image set Local Host option to 3000.
 The container port should display 3000/tcp to the right.